sonakshi03-06panda/Cyberbulling_detection_system/README.md

 # VibeCheck - Cyberbullying Detection System

 > VibeCheck is a web-based tool designed to analyze YouTube post comments in real-time.
 It uses an optimized Machine Learning model (DistilBERT with fine-tuning) to identify toxic behavior, harassment, and cyberbullying, providing creators and viewers with a comprehensive "vibe" report of the digital environment.
+Now it is changed to a new update.

 **Status**: ✅ Production Ready (v2.2)
 **Last Updated**: March 2026